swetakyada/Fashioner/README.md

 # Fashioner
-E-commerce WebApp for online shopping of Clothes and Accessories
+E-commerce WebApp for online shopping of Clothes